 In the age of social distancing, self-isolation can be maddening.
 We’ve rounded up 5 healthy lifestyle habits to help you cater to your mental health.

-In the midst of the current lockdown, cabin fever may already be setting in.
 Whether you are working from home or simply practising social distancing, being confined in isolation during already stressful times can lead to further mental strain.
 We’ve gathered some of our most effective tips to help you take care of your mental wellbeing.

 Practice Mindful Meditation